explosion/spaCy/website/docs/usage/layers-architectures.md

 A **model architecture** is a function that wires up a [Thinc `Model`](https://thinc.ai/docs/api-model) instance.
 It describes the neural network that is run internally as part of a component in a spaCy pipeline.
-To define the actual architecture, you can implement your logic in Thinc directly, but you can also use Thinc as a thin wrapper around frameworks such as PyTorch, TensorFlow or MXNet.
+To define the actual architecture, you can implement your logic in Thinc directly, or you can use Thinc as a thin wrapper around frameworks such as PyTorch, TensorFlow and MXNet.
+Each Model can also be used as a sublayer of a larger network, allowing you to freely combine implementations from different frameworks into one `Thinc` Model.

 spaCy's built-in components require a `Model` instance to be passed to them via the config system.
 To change the model architecture of an existing component,